-The eggs they inject into the calyx of a pepper plant are what destroys it.
-From the inside out.
+The eggs they inject into the calyx of a pepper plant are what destroy it from the inside out.

 Pepper weevils bore holes near the calyx, injecting eggs into the fruit.
 A few days is all it needs for the eggs to hatch.

-When that happens, they instantly start devouring the pepper, working towards the seeds.
+They start devouring the pepper, working towards the seeds when that happens.

-On smaller ornamental pepper plants like the Jalapeño, the fast degradation can cause the fruit to fall to the ground.
+The fast degradation of smaller ornamental pepper plants like the Jalapeño can cause the fruit to fall to the ground.